 To keeping trailer rolling down the highway you are going need to keep the wheel bearings greased.
 Each hub is going to have a grease fitting for a grease gun.
 Grease guns get greasy ad nasty, so something better left a home unless you are doing a multi-month road trip.
 If you are small guns the will fit neatly it a container.
 Refer to your owner’s manual for the type of grease best suited for your trailer.

 Just like your bathroom at home the bathroom and other seams in your camper are going the need to be re-caulked periodically.
 Be sure to buy caulk that in for RV use.

 You spent a lot of money on you camper keep looking good by washing it once or twice a season.

-Having the right tools at home or the road will make for better trips and less frustration if some does break or come lose.
+Having the right camper tools at home or the road will make for better trips.
+It also leads to less frustration if something breaks or comes lose.
 If anything I missed in this list the you had need for or wished you had when something went wrong please add to comments.
 Something you don’t know you need until standing there trying to fix it.